Portrait of King Manuel II

 Inv. no.: 15-A / MNAC147 / PD1204dep

-Manuel II, in a half-body portrait, wearing a military gala uniform that display golden epaulettes of the Navy Marshal General and several commendations, one of which is the Military Order of the Tower and Sword.
+King Manuel II is depicted wearing a military gala uniform with the gold epaulettes of the Marshal General of the Navy along with several other commendations – one of which is the Collar of the Military Order of the Tower and Sword.
 In his left hand, he holds white gloves and a sheathed sword.

 He took the throne at the age of 18, following the assassination of his father and brother – Luís Filipe, the crown prince – in 1908.